sivakumars/FEM-HTML-CSS-Challenges/Notes.md

 - Each subfolder is a challenge.
 All the configuration files for each challenge is within its folder.

+- Files in the parent directory can't be added from the subfolders?
+Gotta check why!

 - using gulp, a task runner, to minify and concat the style files for each of those challenges.

 - updating the `.gitignore` file to ignore `node_modules` in the entire repository by adding this line  `/**/node_modules` .